Understanding how to sell or market is made clear by understanding what causes people to make decisions.

 What do People Want?

-Last month, some really cool research was reported that shows that:
+Earlier this year, some really cool research was reported that shows that:

 Most people want to be perceived as “normal.”
 They want to be perceived as “standard.”